House of Zhu: Succession

-Zhu Biao, the eldest son of the founder of the dynasty, died before his father's death.
-As a result, the Hongwu Emperor appointed Zhu Biao's eldest surviving son, Zhu Yunwen (later the Jianwen Emperor), as his successor.
-In 1398, a new government led by the young emperor took office and immediately began to aggressively intervene against the Emperor's uncles.
-This ultimately led to the rebellion of the strongest uncle, Zhu Di, in 1399.
+The Hongwu Emperor outlived his eldest son and heir, Zhu Biao.
+He appointed Zhu Biao's eldest surviving son, Zhu Yunwen, as his successor.
+In 1398, Zhu Yunwen ascended the throne as the Jianwen Emperor, and the young emperor's government immediately began to aggressively intervene against his uncles.
+This ultimately led the strongest uncle, Zhu Di, to rebel in 1399.
 In the ensuing civil war, known as the Jingnan campaign, Zhu Di emerged victorious, and in 1402, his troops captured the capital city of Nanjing.
-The Jianwen Emperor perished in the fire that engulfed the imperial palace.
-The new emperor, Zhu Di, made efforts to erase the memory of his predecessor by denying his legitimacy and even retroactively canceling the era of Jianwen.
+The Jianwen Emperor perished in the fire that engulfed the imperial palace, and Zhu Di succeeded him as the Yongle Emperor.
+The new emperor made efforts to erase the memory of his predecessor by denying his legitimacy and even retroactively canceling the era of Jianwen.

 During the reign of subsequent emperors, the throne was passed down through the principle of primogeniture, where the oldest living son or closest male relative would become the new monarch.
-This system, however, faced a problem in 1449 when Emperor Yingzong was captured by the Mongols.
-After some hesitation, the court decided to crown the Emperor's brother, the Jingtai Emperor, as the new ruler.
+This system, however, faced a problem in 1449 when the Mongols captured the sixth emperor Yingzong.
+After some hesitation, the court decided to install the Emperor's brother as the Jingtai Emperor.
 The following year, Emperor Yingzong was released from captivity and spent the next seven years under house arrest.
-In early 1457, the Jingtai Emperor fell ill and, having no heir, Emperor Yingzong was able to stage a palace coup and reclaim the throne.
+In early 1457, the Jingtai Emperor fell ill and Emperor Yingzong was able to stage a palace coup and reclaim the throne.
 Shortly after, the Jingtai Emperor died.